TheSweMaster/SimpleWebCalculator_JavaScript/README.md

-SimpleCalculator - JavaScript
+# SimpleCalculator - JavaScript

-A simple calculator using JavaScript with jQuery in ASP.Net.
+A simple calculator using HTML, CSS and JavaScript with jQuery in ASP.Net.